rajannnnnnn/Sql-E_COMMERCE_CUSTOMER_CHURN_ANALYSIS/README.md

 #### Handling Missing Values and Outliers:
 ➢ Impute mean for the following columns, and round off to the nearest integer if
-required: WarehouseToHome, HourSpendOnApp, OrderAmountHikeFromlastYear, DaySinceLastOrder.
+required: WarehouseToHome, HourSpendOnApp, OrderAmountHikeFromlastYear, DaySinceLastOrder.<br>
-➢ Impute mode for the following columns: Tenure, CouponUsed, OrderCount.
+➢ Impute mode for the following columns: Tenure, CouponUsed, OrderCount.<br>
 ➢ Handle outliers in the 'WarehouseToHome' column by deleting rows where the values are greater than 100.

 #### Dealing with Inconsistencies:
-➢ Replace occurrences of “Phone” in the 'PreferredLoginDevice' column and “Mobile” in the 'PreferedOrderCat' column with “Mobile Phone” to ensure uniformity.
+➢ Replace occurrences of “Phone” in the 'PreferredLoginDevice' column and “Mobile” in the 'PreferedOrderCat' column with “Mobile Phone” to ensure uniformity.<br>
 ➢ Standardize payment mode values: Replace "COD" with "Cash on Delivery" and "CC" with "Credit Card" in the PreferredPaymentMode column.

 ### Data Transformation:
 #### Column Renaming:
-➢ Rename the column "PreferedOrderCat" to "PreferredOrderCat".
+➢ Rename the column "PreferedOrderCat" to "PreferredOrderCat".<br>
 ➢ Rename the column "HourSpendOnApp" to "HoursSpentOnApp".
 #### Creating New Columns:
-➢ Create a new column named ‘ComplaintReceived’ with values "Yes" if the corresponding value in the ‘Complain’ is 1, and "No" otherwise.
+➢ Create a new column named ‘ComplaintReceived’ with values "Yes" if the corresponding value in the ‘Complain’ is 1, and "No" otherwise.<br>
 ➢ Create a new column named 'ChurnStatus'.
 Set its value to “Churned” if the corresponding value in the 'Churn' column is 1, else assign “Active”.
 #### Column Dropping: